GayashanDeshapriya/Application-Programming-Interfaces-API/README.md

 | Located directly after a slash in the path.
 It can be anywhere on the path | Located only at the end of a path, right after a question mark? |
 | Accepts dynamic values | Accepts defined query keys with potentially dynamic values. |
 | Often used for IDs or entity names | Often used for options and filters                       |

+### Authorization
+  - Think about why you might not want an API to have completely open endpoints that anyone can access publicly.
+It would allow unauthorized people to access data they shouldn't see, or allow bots to flood an API with thousands of calls per second and shut it down.
+  - There are multiple methods for authorizing a request.
+Some examples are
+            - Basic Auth (username and password)
+            - OAuth (delegated authorization)
+            - API Keys (secret strings registered to a developer from an API portal).